 - Cordocentesis.
-This test, also known as percutaneous umbilical blood sampling, is a highly specialized prenatal test in which a fetal blood sample is removed from the umbilical cord.
-Typically done after week 18 of pregnancy, the test can identify chromosomal conditions, blood disorders and infections.
+Also known as percutaneous umbilical blood sampling, this is a diagnostic prenatal test in which a sample of the baby's blood is removed from the umbilical cord for testing.
+The test can identify certain genetic disorders, blood conditions and infections.

-- Cervical length measurement.
+- Ultrasound for cervical length.
 Your health care provider might use an ultrasound to measure the length of your cervix at prenatal appointments to determine if you're at risk of preterm labor.

 - Biophysical profile.
 This prenatal test is used to check on a baby's well-being.
-The test combines fetal heart rate monitoring (nonstress test) and fetal ultrasound.
+It might involve only an ultrasound to evaluate fetal well-being or, depending on the results of the ultrasound, also fetal heart rate monitoring (nonstress test).

 Some prenatal diagnostic tests — such as amniocentesis and chorionic villus sampling — carry a small risk of pregnancy loss.
-Ultimately, the decision to pursue prenatal testing is up to you and your partner.
+The decision to pursue prenatal testing is up to you and your partner.
 Discuss the risks and benefits with your health care provider.

-If you have a high-risk pregnancy, you might feel scared or anxious about your pregnancy.
-You might be reluctant to think about the future and nervous about prenatal visits — for fear that you'll hear bad news.
+If you have a high-risk pregnancy, you might feel reluctant to think about the future and nervous about prenatal visits — for fear that you'll hear bad news.

 Unfortunately, anxiety can affect your health and your baby's health.
 Consult your health care provider about healthy ways to relax and stay calm.
-Some studies suggest that certain techniques — such as imagining pleasant objects or experiences or listening to music — can reduce anxiety during pregnancy.
+Some studies suggest that techniques such as imagining pleasant objects or experiences or listening to music can reduce anxiety during pregnancy.